GenaroSalomone/evently/README.md

 ### 🏷️ New Category
 Dynamic categorization allows for the seamless addition of new event categories, keeping your platform adaptable.

-### 💳 Checkout and Pay with Stripe
+### 💳 Checkout and Pay with Mercado Pago
-Smooth and secure payment transactions using Stripe, enhancing user experience during the checkout process.
+Smooth and secure payment transactions using Mercado Pago, enhancing user experience during the checkout process.

 ### 📦 Event Orders
 Comprehensive order management system, providing a clear overview of all event-related transactions.